michaelpetersubc/Econ49n/README.md

 Grades are based on individual projects which you will present.
 The first part of the course at least will be on zoom to keep it as open as possible.

+Too make it easy to communicate please join the dicord channel Econ514.
+Use the text channel econ49n to communicate about the course.
+We'll also have occaisional video meetings.
+If you don't use discord get an account from discord.com.
+If you need an invite you can ask anyone you know in the group.

 ## Readings
 The following is a preliminary set of topics and tentative dates.